shield-h2020/vnsfs/README.md

   sudo ./generate_shield_package.sh ${path_to_package}
   ```

-  The script will fetch the OSM package, compute its SHA-256 hash and insert it into the `manifest.yml` (security manifest), then generate the SHIELD package.
+  The script will fetch the OSM package and, if needed, associated files; then replace with metadata (type of virtualised NS, SHA-256 hash for diverse resources, etc) and insert it into the `manifest.yml` (security manifest).
+Finally, it generates the SHIELD package.
-  Note: for the vNSF package, extra hashes or keys may be needed for attestation purposes.
+  Note: extra hashes or keys may be needed for attestation purposes.
 Modify these manually beforehand, in the `security-manifest` directory or in the compressed .tar.gz file.